FAQ

 In addition, 12 ECTS credits are to be completed by undertaking courses that students are free to select from the rest of the lecture program for Business Information Systems.

-The Department of Business Administration offers a minor in Business Administration (30 ECTS credits) at Master’s level.
-To study the minor program at Master’s level, students are required to have previously completed the minor program at Bachelor’s level, encompassing at least 30 ECTS credits (cf. BWL-Studienplan 2014, Masterstufe, Art.
+The Department of Business Administration offers a minor in Business Administration (30 ECTS credits) at master’s level.
+To study the minor program at master’s level, students are required to have previously completed the minor program at bachelor’s level, encompassing at least 30 ECTS credits (cf. BWL-Studienplan 2024, Masterstufe, Art.
 19).

 No, there is no timetable for students minoring in Business Administration.
 Timetables must be individually compiled by each student.
 Please have a look at the overview of the lecture program and further information when planning your studies.